ivotron/popper2-paper/paper/paper.md

 The goal of Popper is to bring order to this chaotic scenario by providing a framework for clearly and explicitly defining container-native tasks and to launch them, and track their completion.
 Running workflows on dissimilar environments like Kubernetes and Slurm incurs multiple operational overheads like adopting environment-specific commands, writing job scripts and definitions, dealing with different image formats like the flat image format of Singularity, etc. which are peculiar to a specific computing environment.
-For example, running a containerized step on Kubernetes would require writing Pod and Volume specifications and creating them using a Kubernetes client.
+For example, running a containerized step on Kubernetes would require writing pod and volume specifications and creating them using a Kubernetes client.
 Likewise, running an MPI workload inside a Singularity container on Slurm would require creating job scripts and starting the job with `sbatch`.
 Popper mitigates these environment-specific overheads by abstracting the different implementation details and provides an uniform interface that allows users to write workflows once and reuse them on different environments with tweaks to the configuration file.